open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 protocol-dependent telemetry exporters.
 The protocol exporter is expected to be primarily a simple telemetry data encoder and transmitter.

+Each implementation MUST document the concurrency characteristics the SDK requires of the exporter.

+Depending on the implementation the result of the export may be returned to the Processor not in the return value of the call to `Export` but in a language specific way for signaling completion of an asynchronous task.
+This means that while an instance of an exporter will never have it `Export` called concurrently it does not mean that the task of exporting can not be done concurrently.
+How this is done is outside the scope of this specification.
+Each implementation MUST document the concurrency characteristics the SDK requires of the exporter.

 ### LogRecordExporter operations

 A `LogRecordExporter` MUST support the following functions: